thesamim/TickTickSync/README.md

 2. Select the `Community plugins` tab on the left
 3. Make sure `Restricted mode` is **off**
 4. Click `Browse` next to `Community Plugins`
-5. Search for and click on `Ultimate Todoist Sync`
+5. Search for and click on `Ultimate TickTick Sync`
 6. Click `Install`
 7. Once installed, close the `Community Plugins` window
-8. Under `Installed Plugins`, activate the `Ultimate Todoist Sync` plugin
+8. Under `Installed Plugins`, activate the `Ultimate TickTick Sync` plugin

 You can update the plugin following the same procedure, clicking `Update` instead of `Install`